CamelBak Rim Runner 22 Review

 Comfort is king.
 The packs we tested deliver a wide range of comforts.
 Comfort, especially under load, is a function of padding, weight distribution, sweat and heat management, and fit.
 Padding in the CamelBak is a fairly typical mesh covered foam style.
 Weight is distributed by a back panel that is less stiff than the other packs in this weight class and borne by a waist belt that has a strangely narrow and relatively unstable attachment.
 The waist belt, additionally, while wide, is also quite soft.
 To truly spread the load to your hips, a more rigid belt would be more effective.
 Finally, the quilted, mesh covered foam offers minor venting channels, but the back panel is fairly sweaty, as compared to some of the others.

-The closest comparisons in this test are the Editors Choice Osprey Talon 22 and The North Face Litus 22.
-All of these contenders are engineered similarly.
-They all feature, for instance, wide, padded waist belts and structured back panels.
-Among these three, the CamelBak is the least comfortable.
-Both others have stiffer waist belts that transfer more weight and have back panels that are more breathable.
-As compared to the Best Buy REI Co-op Flash 22, the CamelBak is more structured and, as a result, significantly more comfortable.
+The closest comparison in this test are packs with similarly semi-rigid back panels.
+These contenders are engineered similarly.
+They both feature, for instance, wide, padded waist belts and structured back panels.
+Among these types of packs, the CamelBak is one of the least comfortable.
+Others have stiffer waist belts that transfer more weight and have back panels that are more breathable.
+That said, this pack is still a comfort upgrade over soft-backed or minimalist-suspension packs.

 A daypack is versatile if it is suitable for different sorts of day trip activities.
 Size is the main criteria that determine a pack's versatility.
 On the large end of the spectrum, daypacks are more suited to occasional forays into colder conditions, more technical pursuits, and for travel and day-to-day use.
 In this way, just looking at size, the CamelBak is interesting.
 CamelBak claims 22-liter capacity.
 Our objective measurement found the actual capacity to be 18 liters.
-This is right in the same class as the Editors Choice and Best Buy award winners.
+This is right in the same class most award-winning packs.
 However, others are noticeably larger.
 Other things that make a daypack versatile are the pockets and organizational features.
 In this way, the CamelBak does well, with a total of six pockets in addition to the main compartment.

 Ease of Use